TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 246: _Respunt dux Neimes : « Jo irai , par vostre dun !_
   - Contraction on _jo irai_
   - (4épC)
+- l.
+383: _Er matin sedeit li emperere suz l' umbre ,_
+  - There is one non-schwa problem in the first colon
+  - The first colon can be repared by contraction or elision in _li emperere_
+- l.
+459: _Que jo ne li die , se tant ai de leisir ,_
+  - Contraction of _jo ne_ in _jon_ (l.
+3323)
+  - (4épC)
+- l.
+460: _Que Charles li mandet , li reis poësteïfs :_
+  - Apocope on _Charles_
+  - (4épC)
+- l.
+464: _Getet le a tere , sil receit Blancandrin ;_
+  - Apocope (and fall of final _-t_, but not sufficient by itself) in _Getet_?
+  - (4épC)
+- l.
+490: _Ço est de Basan e de sun frere Basilie_
+  - Contraction in _ço est_
+  - **and** apocope in _frere Basilie_, where there is lax syntactic and prosodic connexion (a comma could be inserted there, meaning there could be a prosodic break)
+- l.
+502: _Ses meillors humes en meinet ensembl' od sei ,_
+  - precocious deletion of final _-t_ in _meinet_, which allows for elision.
+  - (4épC)
+- l.
+783: _Li empereres apelet ses niés Rollant :_
+  - Two solutions:
+    - Contraction in _li empereres_
+    - Apocope in _empereres_ or _apelet_
+  - (4épC or 6épC)
+- l.
+1234: _Munjoie escriet , ço est l' enseigne Carlun ._
+  - Contraction in _ço est_
+  - (4épC)
+- l.
+1368: _Que ses cumpainz Rollant li ad tant demandee ,_
+  - Maybe contraction in _li ad_, but still one extra syllable.
+May just be ill-formed.
+- l.
+1436: _Ço est li granz dulors por la mort de Rollant ._
+  - Contraction in _ço est_
+  - Still one extra syllable.
+Probably _deul_ instead of _dulors_.
+- l.
+1495: _Beste nen est nule ki encontre lui alge ._
+  - One extra syllable, probably in the first colon (in order to allow for a 4épC)
+  - But it can also be elsewhere if one applies contraction in _ki encontre_ (?)
+- l.
+1832: _Li empereres chevalchet ireement_
+  - Contraction on _li empereres_
+  - Which allows for 6épC and made the line wellformed
+- l.
+2352: _E li empereres en est e ber e riches . »_
+  - Contraction of _li empereres_
+  - 4épC
+- l.
+2768: _U est Marsilie que jo aveie mandét ? »_
+  - Non written elision in _jo aveie_
+  - (4épC)
+- l.
+3182: _Li altrer fut ocis le bon vassal Rollant_
+  - Contraction in _li altrer_
+  - Still one extra syllable: apocope on _altrer_?
+Or just ill-formed.
+- l.
+3208: _Ço est de la tere ki fut al rei Flurit :_
+  - Contraction in _ço est_
+  - (4épC)
+- l.
+3618: _Paien s' en turnent , ne volt Deus qu' il i remainent ._
+  - Maybe a problem with the /i/ sequence in _qu'il i_?
+  - Or a internal schwa deletion in _remainent_
+  - Or just an illformed line...
+- l.
+3841: _Dist li empereres : « Bons pleges en demant . »_
+  - Contraction of _li emprereres_
+  - (4épC)
+- l.
+3881: _Li uns requiert l' altre , n' unt mie des destrers ._
+  - Contraction in _li uns_
+  - (4épC)
+- l.
+1496: _Li arcevesque brochet , par tant grant vasselage !_
+  - Contraction in _li arcevesque_
+  - Syncope/apocope (often needed) in _arcevesque_
+  - (4épC)
+- l.
+2404: _Ive e Ivorie , que jo aveie tant chers ?_
+  - contraction in _jo aveie_
+  - (4épC)

 ## Cases of medial schwas not to analyse (in my PhD) but still to keep: